 Your drains, and your drains only.
 No matter what anyone else tells you, you're only responsible for the drains used by your home.
 Even if your drain meets a neighbour's, you're only accountable for your part of the drain.

 If a blocked drain is causing problems you can contact your council's environmental health department to find out who's responsible for its repair.

 It's also a good idea to contact your water company.
-You can find this out by visiting the Consumer Council for Water website.
+If you’re unsure who this is, visit Water UK and enter your postcode.